STGFormer: Spatio-Temporal GraphFormer for 3D Human Pose Estimation in Video: Method

-Previous models necessitated the explicit specification of distinct positions or the encoding of positional dependencies within layers.
-For sequential data, embeddings can be assigned to each position (i.e., absolute position encoding \cite{vaswani2017attention}) or encode the relative distance between any two positions in Transformer layers (i.e., relative position encoding \cite{raffel2020exploring}).
-However, for graphs, nodes are not sequentially arranged but are located in multidimensional spaces and connected by edges.
-To effectively incorporate the structural information of graphs into the model, we introduce a novel spatial encoding technique.

-Specifically, we consider a function that measures the spatio-temporal relationships among elements within the graph, which is defined through the connectivity between nodes.
-We depict the temporal and spatial connectivity relationships of the human body structure in continuous sequences through graphs, and encode these relationships as inputs for spatio-temporal attention on multiple channels in parallel.
+To further integrate edge features into the attention layer and incorporate the structural information of graphs into the model, we propose a novel encoding technique in STGFormer.
+The temporal and spatial relationships of human joints are encoded in the softmax attention, which allows the model to accurately capture spatial dependencies in the graph.
+Specifically, for each pair of nodes, we compute their connectivity with other nodes and then incorporate this information into the attention module.
+Equipped with these encodings, STGFormer is able to better model pairwise node relationships and represent the graph.
+This can be viewed as a refinement of the basic attention scores, endowing the model with the ability to distinguish different relative spatiotemporal positions and thereby better capture prior knowledge associated with spatial distance and temporal adjacency.
 For temporal encoding and spatial encoding, they are each respectively represented as follows:

+where $A_{ij}^t$ and $A_{ij}^s$ represent the attention scores between the $i$-th and $j$-th nodes in the temporal and spatial attention modules, respectively; $h_i^t$, $h_j^t$, $h_i^s$ and $h_j^s$ are the feature representation vectors of the $i$-th and $j$-th nodes corresponding to the temporal and spatial dimensions; $W_Q^t$, $W_K^t$, $W_Q^s$ and $W_K^s$ denote the learnable projection matrices that map the representations into the query and key spaces in the temporal and spatial attention branches; $\sqrt{d}$ represents the scaling factor; and ${b^t}_{\psi(v_i,v_j)}$ and ${b^s}_{\phi(u_i,u_j)}$ are learnable scalars, each indexed by its respective function $\psi(v_i,v_j)$ or $\phi(u_i,u_j)$.

+Here we discuss the advantages of our proposed method.
+We introduce a function $b(\cdot)$ that quantifies the spatio-temporal relationships among elements within the graph, which is defined through the connectivity between nodes.
+Specifically, we depict the temporal and spatial connectivity relationships of the human body structure in continuous sequences through graphs, and encode these relationships as inputs for spatio-temporal attention on multiple channels in parallel.
+For example, if ${b}_{\psi(v_i,v_j)}$ is learned to be a decreasing function of $\psi(v_i,v_j)$, the model is more inclined to assign higher attention to nodes in close proximity and lower attention to those that are farther away.